 8. What do you think might have been the ‘special ingredients’ in your strategy that put your score so high up the scale?

 I think the special ingredient was my ability to bounce back.
 Plenty of times, I scored very low in mocks.
 Rather than getting demoralised, I persisted upon giving more mocks which gradually improved my scores.

 9. Mock tests – useful or over-hyped?
 Which ones did you take and how did you go about them?

 Mocks are the heart beat of success in CLAT.
 I gave mocks of CLATapult which helped me with its unique mock analytics report.
 Its ranking method helped me to know how far I went in my journey.
 Along with that, I gave IDIA free mocks and solved past years papers which gave me a comprehensive idea of the paper.
 It is important to mention here that merely giving mocks will not serve the purpose unless and until a true analysis of mocks are done whereby weaknesses are converted into strengths.

 10. Any words of advice for the aspirants?

 To crack CLAT one needs a regular and sincere study and good mentors as well.
 Mock Tests are the essence of success.
 Keep in touch with daily current affairs and note them down.
 Put more stress on it from the month of October and don’t just stick to a single source.
 Whenever you feel frustrated, have a chat with teachers as they are right people to buff up your confidence level.
+You can also attend the clat crash course for a quick study session.
 Time management is the key.
 So, train yourself to maximize the number of correct attempts within the given time frame and skip the doubtful ones.
 Also, brace yourselves up for any unforeseen circumstances as happened to so many aspirants in 2018.